Abraham Lincoln Institute Symposiums

 Sponsored by the Abraham Lincoln Institute, Inc. and the Ford’s Theatre Society

-The Abraham Lincoln Institute and Ford’s Theatre Society present a free online symposium series focused on the life, career and legacy of President Abraham Lincoln, Mondays, March 22, April 5, April 19 and May 3 at 4:00 p.m.
-EDT.
-Events are simulcast to audiences through Ford’s Theatre digital platforms including Facebook Live, YouTube, Twitter and the Ford’s Theatre website.
+The Abraham Lincoln Institute and Ford’s Theatre Society presented a free online symposium series focused on the life, career and legacy of President Abraham Lincoln, March 22, April 5, April 19 and May 3.
+View archived presentations below.

 Monday March 22, 2021